 METHODOLOGY: BRIEF OVERVIEW

-We worked closely with carbon consultancy C-Level to develop the initial framework.
+We worked closely with a carbon consultancy to develop the initial framework.
 We’ve since had it peer reviewed by partners and experts across the industry, including a number of members of Tourism Declares a Climate Emergency.

 From the outset our goal was to develop an accurate footprint analysis whilst also keeping the process manageable, achievable and replicable.